-3.1.
-AUKS is the Data Controller for any personal data that is processed and held by AUKS under the UK GDPR.
+3.1 AUKS is the Data Controller for any personal data that is processed under the GDPR.
 Any deliberate breach of the Regulation may lead to disciplinary action being taken and, depending on the severity of the breach, may also lead to criminal prosecution being taken against AUKS or the individual responsible for the breach.